 Worn by Erling Haaland, Mason Mount and Phil Foden this is the collarless version of the Phantom, ideal for those who want the Gripknit upper without the sock.

-The Phantom is designed for the skill players, with a grippy upper, the DF pair have a sock collar and a lace cover and are worn by fewer pro players than the low, some have also opted for the new Phantom Luna, although these are marketed as a female boot.
+The Phantom is designed for the skill players, with a grippy upper, the Luna pairs have a sock collar and are worn by fewer pro players than the low, the original Phantom Luna 1 was marketed as a female boot, but is now for all.

 Tiempo Legend